cdwren/ABMBook/README.md

-# ABMBook
+# Agent-Based Modeling for Archaeology
-Code repository for Agent-based Modeling for Archaeology and Social Science
+Welcome to the code repository for the Agent-Based Modeling for Archaeology textbook.